SeleniumHQ/www.seleniumhq.org/src/main/rst/05_selenium_rc.rst

 What's The Best Approach?
 ~~~~~~~~~~~~~~~~~~~~~~~~~
-Most people new to the testing frameworks will being with the framework's
+Most people new to the testing frameworks will begin with the framework's
 built-in reporting features.
 From there most will examine any available libraries
 as that's less time consuming than developing your own.
 As you begin to use
 Selenium no doubt you will start putting in your own "print statements" for